microsoft/qlib/README.md

       cd examples  # Avoid running program under the directory contains `qlib` qrun benchmarks/LightGBM/workflow_config_lightgbm_Alpha158.yaml
     ```
-    The result of `qrun` is as follows, please refer to please refer to [Intraday Trading](https://qlib.readthedocs.io/en/latest/component/backtest.html) for more details about the result.
+    The result of `qrun` is as follows, please refer to [Intraday Trading](https://qlib.readthedocs.io/en/latest/component/backtest.html) for more details about the result.

     ```bash